tdsticks/django_cookiercutter_template/README.md

 # Project Setup

 1. I personally like to setup my projects with standard folders (short and sweet).
+This folder structure allows for various types of projects that include: assets, databases, development and documentation

    1. MacOS
     > mkdir ~/Projects/{FakeProject}